Ski Review 2019

 The ski is exceptionally versatile and it's difficult to find conditions in which it doesn't feel comfortable.

-Its behaviour is also very consistent, whether on the piste or in freeride.
-The Stormrider 85 is remarkably predictable and reassuring.
-It's docile and reassuring, and is particularly stable at high speed.
+Its behaviour is also very solid, whether on the piste or in freeride.
+The Stormrider 85 is remarkably predictable and reassuring, particularly stable at high speed.

 The Stormrider 85 is unquestionably one of the best skis on the market and will enchant all good to expert riders who want a ski that's extremely efficient on the piste and yet displays great freeride potential at the same time.